drug-design/course/docs/chapters/conformational-analysis.md

 ### Definition of Conformational Analysis
 *[Conformational Analysis]: The study of the geometries and their associated energies for a given molecule.

-Molecules can change their geometries by processes involving changes in torsion angles.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/definition-conformational-analysis-ad26401c'><i class='fa fa-play' aria-hidden='true'></i></button>Molecules can change their geometries by processes involving changes in torsion angles.
 The study of these geometries and their associated energies is called "conformational analysis".
 *[conformational analysis]: The study of the geometries and their associated energies for a given molecule.